vimtor/quickd/README.md

 Dependency injection provides a great way to decouple your classes in order to improve testability and maintainability.

-Frameworks like [Spring](https://spring.io/) or [Symfony](https://symfony.com/) are loved by the community by how easy they make this process for the developer.
+Frameworks like [Spring](https://spring.io/) or [Symfony](https://symfony.com/) are loved by the community.

 > I will just add a parameter to the constructor and Spring will fill with a global instance of the class

 These frameworks rely heavy on the type system, to know which class should go where.

-From Python 3.5 we have the [typing](https://docs.python.org/3/library/typing.html) package, which allows us to have the simple framework to inject dependencies that Python deserves.
+From Python 3.5 we have the [typing](https://docs.python.org/3/library/typing.html) package.
+This addition allows us to have the dependency injection framework that Python deserves.